Pinky Dinky Doo: Broadcast

+Internationally

-Pinky Dinky Doo made its worldwide premiere on April 5, 2005, on Discovery Kids in Latin America.
-The show was first broadcast in English on CBC Television, which premiered the show in December 2005.
+Pinky Dinky Doo made its worldwide premiere on January 2, 2006 on CBC Television.
 Other Canadian networks that aired Pinky Dinky Doo include TVOntario and Knowledge Network, as well as TFO in French Canada.
 In most other territories, Sesame Workshop aimed to premiere the show in the first quarter of 2006.
+In Latin America, the show premiered on Discovery Kids on March 27, 2006.

 Before the series premiere, Kidscreen announced that broadcast rights for Pinky Dinky Doo had been sold to ABC Television in Australia.
 It was also announced that Sesame Workshop was "focusing on securing German and French [broadcast] partners," which became Super RTL in Germany and France 5.
 Pinky Dinky Doo was sold to over 35 international broadcasters.
 The American Forces Network, a channel operated by the U.S. Armed Forces, aired Pinky Dinky Doo from 2006 to 2016.
-In the United States, Noggin had temporary broadcast rights for Pinky Dinky Doo in 2006 and aired it as one of several acquired shows.
-The show continued to air upon Noggin's rebranding into the Nick Jr. channel on September 28, 2009, where the show aired until April 8, 2011.
-The Spanish-language U.S. network Univision aired Spanish dubs of the show as part of its Saturday morning programming block for children, Planeta U, from Planeta U’s launch on April 5, 2008, to September 3, 2011.
-HBO Kids aired the series in reruns as part of HBO's partnership with Sesame Workshop between 2016 and 2021.
-The show was made available on the HBO Max streaming service upon its launch on May 27, 2020, and it was available until January 2, 2021.
-The series is now available to stream on Sensical, a free streaming service by Common Sense Media.

-In the United Kingdom, the show was broadcast on the BBC's children's network CBeebies.
+In the United Kingdom, the show was broadcast on the BBC's children's network CBeebies from 2006 to 2012.
 It was redubbed and broadcast with British English voices, although the series was put on hiatus between December 31, 2006, and May 28, 2007.
 In Brazil, TV Cultura aired a Brazilian Portuguese dub.
 The series also aired on Rai Yoyo in Italian, Baraem in Arabic, and Hop!
 Channel in Hebrew (Hop!
-Channel being available exclusively In Israel).
+Channel being available exclusively in Israel).